simondlr/computingcommons/README.md

 Introduction (What is Bitcoin/Blockchain)
 Decentralized Finance (BTC, Multi-sig, Payment channels, etc)
 Decentralized Property (Colored coins, Smart property, Namecoin, DNSChain, Proof of existence, etc)
-Decentralized Marketplaces (Chapter almost specifically on OpenBazaar and it's possibilities)
+Decentralized Marketplaces (Chapter almost specifically on OpenBazaar and its possibilities)
 Decentralized Autonomous Organizations (Ethereum, Appcoins, Republic of DOUG, deodands, etc)
 Decentralized AI & Agents (Simple agents to complex ones.
 From random darknet shopper to decentralized sensing as a service AI)
 Decentralized Law ("state as a service", opt-in consumer protected smart contracts, proof of sacrifice, passports, etc) //a lot of this might already have been covered in other chapters, so will see about this one.